 STARTprep is an extension of the AIM Lab’s successful START program.
 START – Successful Transition to Anesthesia Residency Training, is a year-long program during internship designed to help incoming residents feel more prepared to begin anesthesia residency training.
 STARTprep, takes up where START ends.
-It is a one-year curriculum designed to provide CA-1 residents with competency for the ABA written basic examination at the end of their CA-1 training year.
+It is a one-year curriculum designed to provide CA-1 residents with competency in the anesthesia basic sciences.
+STARTprep is not a board-prep course.

-The curriculum for STARTprep will be based on the official ABA basic written exam curriculum, as published on the ABA website.
+The curriculum for STARTprep will be based on the published anesthesia basic science curriculum.

 The STARTprep course is built using open-source learning tools, including the Moodle learning management system, as well as multimedia and mobile learning tools.

 STARTprep is a research project from the Stanford Anesthesia Informatics and Media (AIM) Lab, a non-profit research laboratory based in the Department of Anesthesia at Stanford University School of Medicine.

 The idea for STARTprep was originally developed by Drs.
 Larry Chu and Kyle Harrison at the SEA Fall meeting in San Diego, California in 2010.
 The project was originally named STARTed, but recently renamed to make the purpose of the project as a anesthesia basic sciences preparation course more obvious.

 Dr. Larry Chu, Director of the Stanford Anesthesia Informatics and Media (AIM) lab leads the project and serves as the program, research and technical lead of STARTprep.
 Dr. Chu’s longtime educational collaborator, Dr. Andrea J. Fuller has signed on to lead the project’s content development.
 Dr. Kyle Harrison is responsible for program outreach.